ArchiveTeam/WebArchiver/README.md

-# Archiver
+# WebArchiver

-**Archiver** is a decentralized web archiving system.
+**WebArchiver** is a decentralized web archiving system.
 It allows for servers to be added and removed and minimizes data-loss when a server is offline.

 This project is still being developed.

 ## Usage

-To run Archiver:
+To run WebArchiver:
 1. `git clone` this repository.
 2. `cd` into it.
 3. Run `python3 main.py` with options.